prjemian/hklpy2/docs/source/glossary.rst

 ..  index:: !sample, definition; sample

-:sample: The substance to be explored with the *diffractometer*.
+:sample: The named substance to be explored with the *diffractometer*.
-  Has a *lattice* and list of *reflections*.
+  In |hklpy2|, a sample has a *lattice* and list of *reflections*.

+  The *axes* in a sample's *reflections* are specific to the *diffractometer* *geometry*.
+  Consequently, the sample is defined for a specific |solver| and *geometry*.
+The same sample cannot be used for other geometries.

 ..  index:: !solver, definition; solver